matteoxpo/T11D17/README.md

 enter the argument manually; you can set it as a constant with a value of three.
 You can find a clue for polynomial's implementation as a list in the materials folder.
 Add functions for working with the list separately.
 The materials folder also contains a polynomial that needs to be solved.
-Its answer is the ordinal number of the door in the sorted array that has to receive the status "open", in the src/dmanager_module.c program after sorting and output.
 The program should be built using a Makefile.
 Stage name: polynomial.
 The executable file should be located in the build folder at the root of the repository.
 It should be named Quest_2.
 This quest will also be checked for memory leaks and the style norm. ==***